facebookarchive/pop/README.md

 pod 'pop', '~> 1.0'
 ```

-Bugs are first fixed and master and only then made available via a release.
-If you tend to live on the bleeding edge, you can use Pop master with the following:
+Bugs are first fixed in master and then made available via a designated release.
+If you tend to live on the bleeding edge, you can use Pop from master with the following Podfile entry:

 ```ruby
 pod 'pop', :git => 'https://github.com/facebook/pop.git'